Vehicle Use Policy

 When taking a University-owned vehicle into Mexico or Canada, a copy of the vehicle registration should be kept in the vehicle at all times.
 Please contact Inventory Control to obtain a copy of the vehicle registration.

-For this policy, a field trip is defined as an activity organized by a University department for an approved University related purpose that requires use of a vehicle to provide group transportation to and/or from the field trip location.
-For any field trip driver that has not had a Motor Vehicle Record check done by the University within the past 12 months, Risk Management should be contacted at least five (5) working days prior to the field trip to have a Motor Vehicle Record check completed for all drivers.
-If a vehicle designed to transport 16 or more passengers is used, a Commercial Drivers License is required, see Section 2.
-E. below.
+For this policy, a field trip is defined as an activity organized by a University department for an approved University related purpose that requires use of a vehicle to provide group transportation to and/or from the field trip location. for any field trip driver that has not had a Motor Vehicle Record check done by the University within the past twelve (12) months, Risk Management should be contacted at least five (5) working days prior to the field trip to have a Motor Vehicle Record check completed for all drivers.
+If a vehicle designed to transport sixteen (16) or more passengers is used, a Commercial Drivers License is required, see details below.

 Automobile Insurance Identification Cards